LeanaNeuber/PrestaCop/create-infrastructure/README.md

 Download the terraform client [here](https://www.terraform.io/downloads.html), and install it following your OS instructions.

 #### Build the services
-3 services run on the cloud: the spark analysis, the alert system, and the stream-to-storage service.
+2 services running on the cloud needs packaging on the cloud: the alert system, and the stream-to-storage service.
 You need to package them into JAR files, in order for them to be sent in the cloud. ☁

 Run the following commands in order:

-* `cd analysis`

-* `sbt -mem 2048 assembly` *will take quit some time*

 * `cd ../stream-to-storage`